nathanmcmillan/scroll-and-sigil-js/README.md

     - On enter line
     - On leave line
     - On entity death
-    - On interect with line
+    - On interact with line
     - On interact with entity
   - Conditions
     - Health less than